 Lots of review websites recommend web hosts.
 Some are just fronts for a particular web host that the reviewer wants to push, and some simply rely on their readers’ opinions.

-Review Signal carries out its own tests and we read the review each year.
+Review Signal carries out its own benchmark tests, and we read the reviews of the sites it tests each year.
 For the category ‘Under $25/month WordPress Hosting Performance Benchmarks’ for 2019, this is what Review Signal has to say about Lightning Base: